mburr-salesforce/lwr-recipes/doc/README_TEMPLATE.md

 ## Introduction

-*Summary of the feature.*
+*Short summary of the feature.*

 ## Details

-*Add sub-headings below to explain each concept of the feature.
-Be sure to include examples and code snippets whenever possible.*
+*Add sub-headings to explain each concept of the feature.
+Use the sample sections below as guidance*

-*For most features, this section will include step by step instructions on how to set up the feature.*

 ### Topic 1